IT Knowledge

 • Non-Human Identities: Accounts created for entities that are not human, such as applications, services, IoT devices, or robotic systems.
 These identities are crucial for automated processes and machine-to-machine interactions.
 This can be the email account you use to collect invoices or a user group.

 • Attributes: Additional information associated with an identity, such as roles, permissions, group memberships, and personal details (e.g., job title, department).
+These are known as user attributes, and they play a critical role in authorization by defining access rights and supporting the principle of least privilege.

 Authentication for secure access

 • Passwords: The most traditional form of authentication, where users enter a secret combination of characters to prove their identity.
+Password management is crucial to address the limitations and vulnerabilities of this method.

 • Security Tokens: Physical or digital devices that generate a unique code used to verify identity.
 Examples include hardware tokens, mobile authentication apps, and one-time password (OTP) systems.
 This is typically only used in highly sensitive industries or maybe by specific security teams as it is expensive and complicated to establish and maintain.